“Reveal to the faithful the wolves which are demolishing the Lord's vineyard.”

 by Miles Christi

-This anthology is being made available in several languages.
+This dossier is being made available in several languages.
 Click to download in the language of your choice (all files in PDF format):

-This is great reading material for all who still need to be convinced — or want to convince others — that Jorge Bergoglio is not a Roman Catholic and is most definitely not the Pope of the Catholic Church.
+All this is well-documented material for anyone who still needs to be convinced — or wants to convince others — that Jorge Bergoglio is not a Roman Catholic and is most definitely not the Pope of the Catholic Church.
 Thank you, Miles Christi!